Skip to main content

 ENVM8018Urban planning and environmental management (3 credits)

-ENVM8020Green buildings and energy management (3 credits)
+ENVM8020Green building design and management (3 credits)

 III.
 Pollution Management and Control